otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ---

-Rename the `.env` file to `.env.development`.
-In the `.env.development` file, you will see the following code.
+In the `.env` file, you will see the following code.

 ```bash
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
 ```

-Replace the connection string with the following code.
+Replace the `DATABASE_URL` environment variable's value with the following code.

 ```bash
 DATABASE_URL="<Render PostgreSQL external database URL>"